 Second, look for a padlock icon either on the address bar or towards the bottom right of the webpage.
 Many sites also use logos of SSL providers.
 Feel free to click on those logos to verify proper encryption.

 4. Clean Record – Assurance is the Key

 Other things to look for are the company’s record.
 Check to see if the company is a member of the local Better Business Bureau.
 If it is, you can check for any complaints against the company and, if there were, how they handled those situations.

 Also look for website reviews online.
 Keep in mind that sometimes these reviews can be skewed by a small number of dissatisfied customers, or jealous competitors, but look for the reviews themselves to see if they’re consistently good or bad.
 Consistently poor reviews indicate potential problems or a pattern of misbehavior within the company.

 5. Customer Satisfaction Is Our Primary Goal

-We’d love to hear from you about your online shopping experiences, both negative and positive.
+We’d love to hear from you about your online shopping experiences, whether it be safe online shopping or just the opposite.
 Also, if you have any questions or comments about our own online security standards, please feel free to call us at 314-863-5079, contact us online, or leave a comment.

 Thank you, and happy holidays!